 If you remain dissatisfied following completion of the internal appeal procedure, you may apply directly to the Information Commissioner’s Office (ICO) for a decision.

 Generally, the ICO cannot make a decision unless you have exhausted the appeals procedures provided by the Council.

 The Information Commissioner’s Office can be contacted at:

 Telephone: 028 9027 8757 / 0303 123 1114

 Surveillance Camera Policy

 Under the Freedom of Information Act 2000, every public authority must publish and maintain a Publication Scheme which sets out the information they routinely make available to members of the public.
 Our Publication Scheme follows the model scheme for all public authorities which was drawn up by the Information Commissioner who is responsible for monitoring and enforcing compliance with the Freedom of Information Act.

 It details the types or 'classes' of information which are available from the Council and you should be able to find most of this information on our web site, which is being updated regularly.

-The Council is currently reviewing improved access to information and updating the publication scheme.
 If the information you require does not appear to be included in the Publication Scheme, you may wish to request the information using your right under the Freedom of Information legislation.
 Applicants should provide as much detail as possible to identify the information sought.